-As long as you keep the customer’s personal data, its security lays on your shoulders.
-Cybercriminals are able to access the data and steal it, sell it on the darknet (or elsewhere), or use it to bring harm in any form to the data subjects.
+As long as you keep the customer’s personal data, its security lies on your shoulders.
+Cybercriminals can access the data and steal it, sell it on the darknet (or elsewhere), or use it to bring harm in any form to the data subjects.
 Having cybersecurity measures in place is a must to make your business CCPA compliant.

 Here are the security measures to have in place:

 - Antivirus software